Business Auto Coverage

-Commercial or business auto is a type of fleet insurance that provides financial protection to Harvard and its drivers while operating cars, trucks, buses, vans and other motor vehicles in the course of carrying out its business pursuits.
-Coverage under the University's Master Program extends to vehicles owned, leased or hired by Harvard, and, under certain conditions, employee-owned vehicles when used for business purposes.
+Business auto coverage is a type of fleet insurance that provides financial protection to Harvard and its drivers while operating cars, trucks, buses, vans, and other motor vehicles in the course of carrying out its business pursuits.
+Coverage under the University's Insurance Program extends to vehicles owned, leased, or hired by Harvard, and, under certain conditions, employee-owned vehicles when used for business purposes.
 The program offers not only protection against legal liabilities arising out of vehicle operations, but also from physical damage losses to the University’s vehicles under prescribed circumstances.
-Additionally, the program is structured to satisfy the financial responsibility laws (e.g. Uninsured, Underinsured or Unidentified Motorist coverages) in all jurisdictions where the vehicles are expected to be operated.
+Additionally, the program is structured to satisfy the financial responsibility laws (e.g. Uninsured, Underinsured, or Unidentified Motorist coverages) in all jurisdictions where the vehicles are expected to be operated.

 The University's policy for the use of any Harvard-owned or leased vehicle requires that:

-• Only registered vehicles owned or leased to the 'President and Fellows of Harvard College' AND specifically declared to the Risk Finance and Insurance department in advance are eligible;
+• Only registered vehicles owned or leased to the 'President and Fellows of Harvard College' and specifically declared to the Risk Strategy and Insurance department in advance are eligible

-Rental Vehicles.
 Any vehicle rented from an outside party (e.g. Enterprise/National, Hertz, ZipCar, etc.) and used to conduct Harvard business must be arranged in accordance with the University Travel Policy on Ground Transportation, including long-term rentals.
 Rental vehicles are not eligible for coverage under the University’s self-insurance reserve against physical damage losses and are only covered for liability claims after the vendor provided $250,000 contractual indemnity.
 It is therefore incumbent on vehicle renters to ensure they arrange for adequate insurance coverage for rental vehicles, as any gap in coverage is the responsibility of and will be funded by their department.
-To aid renters with obtaining compliant insurance, Travel Services has pre-negotiated terms and conditions, including insurance terms, with several preferred rental car agencies, the details of which can be found here.
+To aid renters with obtaining compliant insurance, Travel Services has pre-negotiated terms and conditions, including insurance terms, with several preferred rental car agencies, the details of which can be found on the Travel Services section (HarvardKey login required) of the Strategic Procurement website.
 Please refer to the insurance grid contained within the University's Travel Policy for detailed guidance on which insurance elections each renter should be making based on the renter’s employment status and rental car agency.

 Failure to adhere to these policies could result in an uninsured loss and claim settlement expenses for which your department will be held responsible.

-• At the time of an accident it can be difficult to determine whether the person was on personal business or University business;
+• In the event of an accident, it can be difficult to determine whether the person was on personal business or University business

-Additionally, the University's Master Commercial Auto Program does not provide coverage for certain losses to personal vehicles, particularly for matters such as:
+Additionally, the University's Auto Program does not provide coverage for certain losses to personal vehicles, particularly for matters such as:

 • Rental of another vehicle while the damaged vehicle is being fixed